auditOne/documentation/markdowns/How_to_use_superfluid_staking.md

 - **You understand [the risks](Risks_of_staking.md) involved with staking**

 ***
+#### FOR THIS GENERAL GUIDE WE USE THE ATOM/OSMO POOL AS AN EXAMPLE.
+YOU CAN FOLOW THE SAME STEPS WITH OTHER POOLS THAT WILL BECOME AVAILABLE IN THE FUTURE.

 Superfluid staking on Osmosis is pretty easy when you follow these few steps: